zhengshou/scnn/README.md

 This code has been tested on Ubuntu 14.04 with NVIDIA GTX 980.

-Please report bugs to Zheng Shou (zheng.shou AT columbia.edu).
+Please contact Zheng Shou (zheng.shou AT columbia.edu) for questions or reporting bugs.
+Thanks.

 ### License